open-telemetry/opentelemetry-js/GUIDELINES.md

 ## Dependencies

 This section refers to `"dependencies"` and `"devDependencies"` entries in `package.json` file.
+> [!IMPORTANT]
-It's important to note that not all libraries follow the `semver` convention, and those who do, might occasionally introduce breaking changes due to human errors (like putting breaking API changes in a patch version).
+> Not all libraries follow [Semantic Versioning](https://semver.org/).
+Even those who do might occasionally introduce breaking changes due to human errors.
+Exceptions to the guidelines in this document MAY be granted by Approvers or Maintainers to work around this.

 ### "DevDependencies"